Jai’s story – Inverclyde.

 When routine tests of Jai’s blood showed abnormal results – the medication Jai had been receiving had to be withdrawn.

-It had offered him a chance at life outside of hospital and without repeat admissions.
+It had been keeping him well and had offered him a chance at life outside of hospital and without repeat admissions.

 Despite Jai’s willingness to return to hospital, the multidisciplinary team decided an application to vary and extend the CTO was necessary.
 Jai sought support from his advocate to contact the legal firm who had also represented him previously.